redhat-developer/openshift-vsts/docs/getting-started.md

 ```

 <img align="left" width="32" height="32" src="../images/lightbulb.png">
-In case you are reaching the GitHub API rate limit, you can set `GITHUB_ACCESS_TOKEN` as a pipeline variable.
+In case you are reaching the GitHub API rate limit, you can set GITHUB_ACCESS_TOKEN as a pipeline variable.
-To create a GitHub access token refer to <a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/">Creating a personal access token for the command line<a/>.
+To create a GitHub access token refer to <a href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/">Creating a personal access token for the command line</a>.

+---

+<a id="updating-a-configmap"></a>
-## Updating a ConfigMap
+### Updating a ConfigMap

-Once you have a Kubernetes service connection defined, you can start using the _Execute OpenShift command_ task offered by this extension.
+An even more specific task offered by this extension is the _Update ConfigMap_ task.
+It allows you to update the properties of a given ConfigMap using a grid.

+To add this task, select the _+_ to add a task to your pipeline.
+You can filter the appearing task list by searching for _Update ConfigMap_.
+Add the _Update ConfigMap_ task to your pipeline using the _Add_ button.

 ![Adding Update ConfigMap task](../images/adding_config_map_task.png)

-In the edit pipeline view, select the _+_ to add a task to your pipeline.
-You can filter the appearing task list by searching for _Update ConfigMap_.
-Add the _Execute OpenShift command_ task to your pipeline using the _Add_ button.

 The _Update ConfigMap_ task has six configuration options.